pjaudiomv/nerna-yap/README.md

     * Option two plays a custom emergency mp3
     * Option three plays a custom non emergency mp3
     * if any digit besides one or two is selected it redirects to index.php
+    * when custom mp3s are done playing it gets redirected to index.php
 * Option six plays a NA general info mp3 then points to - na-info.php
     * Option one plays a custom mp3 with basic NA info
     * Option two plays a custom mp3 with advanced NA info
     * if any digit besides one or two is selected it redirects to index.php
+    * when custom mp3s are done playing it gets redirected to index.php
 * voicemail-complete.php - Added ability to send emails to service body.

 This is a mod of YAP 2.0.1 [YAP](https://github.com/radius314/yap/) - YAP